dedis/cothority/README.md

 of different protocols.
 An app is an example of a user-space program that can communicate to one or more services of a cothority.
+You can find a list of protocols and services supported later.

 ## Warning
 **The software provided in this repository is highly experimental and under